 The transportation sector is the largest contributor to greenhouse gas emissions worldwide (about 24% of CO2 emissions in the EU and about 28% in the USA).
 The electrification of road transportation presents an opportunity to defer emissions from roads to electric power generation.
-However, the ambition to achieve zero-emission mobility requires a new, sustainability-oriented approach to transportation planning at a societal scale, respecting infrastructural constraints and individual incentives, while being resilient to infrastructure component failures and data uncertainty.
-A promising approach is using digital tools for traffic routing that maximizes the utilization of green energy while respecting other vital environmental constraints.
+However, the ambition to achieve zero-emission mobility requires a new, sustainability-oriented approach to transportation planning at a societal scale, respecting infrastructural constraints and individual incentives while being resilient to infrastructure component failures and data uncertainty.
+A promising approach is using digital traffic routing tools that maximise green energy utilisation while respecting other vital environmental constraints.

 RoSE is a collaboration between KTH (EECS and ABE school) and MIT in Cambridge, USA (Department of Civil and Environmental Engineering).

 Watch the recorded presentation at Digitalize in Stockholm 2022 event: